 There are two important aspects to most enlightenment teachings.
 One is mindfulness and meditation and the other is engagement in spiritual life.
 Both aspects encourage a movement from temporal worldly existence towards Real Being

 Mindfulness is the quality or state of being conscious or aware.
 Mindfulness offers direct sense and awareness of Real Being.
 Mindfulness is developed through various practices, including: mediation, contemplation of the nature of the deity, or awareness of the eternal light and love in the heart.
 Mindfulness can also entail an inquiry into the nature of our own Being as free from illusions.

-Spiritual Life emerges as we make contact with the Inner Self.
-We develop a living and meaningful relationship to the Inner Self through participation in Spiritual Life.
-Working with Spiritual Life encourages a relation to the eternal truth.
-Spiritual teachings encourage Spiritual Life, as relationship with inner sense and archetypal forms.
+Spiritual Life emerges through contemplation of the spiritual teachings.
+We develop a living and meaningful relationship to the truth of Being through participation in Spiritual Life.
+Working with spiritual teachings encourages a relation to the eternal truth of our own Being.
+Spiritual teachings encourage Spiritual Life, as relationship with the innermost Self and archetypal forms that emerge therein.

 Archetypes are found within all spiritual teachings.
 They appear in sacred texts, myths, parables, and arts.
 Archetypes emerge spontaneously within dreams, imagination, meditation and visions as well.
 Working with the spiritual nature of the archetypes encourages the spiritual seeker to clarify and realize the real nature of the archetypal form.
-To the dedicated spiritual aspirant, the forms may present the eternal truth of the Self, often coincident with the inner sense of light, love, and joy (ananda).
-One might say that the various archetypal forms present subtle facets or aspects of the Eternal.
-These facets in turn guide us beyond varied aspects toward an experiential center, as emergent awareness– as love, joy, light.
+To the dedicated spiritual aspirant, the forms may present the eternal truth of the Being, often coincident with the inner sense of light, love, and joy.